 - Peeled zest from 1 Eureka lemon

-- 2 tablespoons dried lemon zest (see note above)
+- 2 tablespoons dried lemon zest (see note)

-- 1/2 tablespoon dried orange zest (see note above)
+- 1/2 tablespoon dried orange zest (see note)

 - 4 green cardamom pods, lightly crushed

-- 1 teaspoon dried ginger slices (see note above, do not use powder)
+- 1 teaspoon dried ginger slices (see note, do not use powder)

 - 1/4 teaspoon whole coriander seeds